chadev/butler/README.md

 ## Running ChadevBot locally

+Butler runs on elixir which can be installed from your package manager of choice.

+Once elixir is installed you should be able to run:

+    $ mix deps.get

+to pull down all of the necesary dependencies.

 You may need to run ChadevBot locally in order to develop plugins and test new features.
 The Butler framework provides a repl that can be used for local development.